by Guy Pickrell

-Sure, you’ll find a lot more stuff out on the internet; possible issues with handling at the limits, understeer could increase in the wet, and so on.
-Trust me, once you strip away the dubious and the downright smelly, you’re basically left with that.
+Trust me, that’s it.
+Yes, you’ll find a lot more stuff out on the internet.
+Possible issues with handling at the limits, understeer could increase in the wet, and so on.
+But once you strip away the dubious and the downright smelly, you’re basically left with that.

 The Manufacturer’s Warranty

-When you blow through three tires in six months, you start taking more notice (though, not enough in this case) of tire warranties.
+When you blow through three tires in six months, you start taking more notice (although not enough in this case) of tire warranties.
 The Hankook Ventus V12’s come with a 30,000-mile warranty.
-It is, of course, more complex than that, but to summarize, as long as the tires are fitted correctly, by competent people, on the correct size rims, they are guaranteed for at least 30,000 miles.
+It is, of course, more complex than that but to summarize, as long as the tires are fitted correctly, by competent people, on suitably sized rims, they are guaranteed for at least 30,000 miles.
 Nails, debris, and hubris notwithstanding.
 Oh, and of course, you must rotate the wheels every 7,500 miles.

-Me (feeling stupid): So, you can’t even take them off the rim and switch them?
+(feeling stupid) So, you can’t even take them off the rim and switch them?

-Tire guy (speaking as if to a child): No. They’re asymmetrical and directional, it’d be like putting the left shoe on the right foot.
+(speaking as if to a child) No. They’re asymmetrical and directional, It’d be like putting the left shoe on the right foot.

 Thou Shalt not Rotate

 So, staggering is all the rave with manufacturers of sporty, RWD cars, but tire manufacturers have also been busy in development over the last decade.
 Asymmetrical tread patterns (whereby the pattern on the inside shoulder is different from that on the outside) are now common on performance summer tires and boast improved handling in diverse conditions.
-Directional patterns (which must be fitted so they roll in a given direction) boast improved all-around performance, water displacement, and many other things.
-Some, of course, are both and when you combine this with a staggered setup, you can’t even rotate the wheels laterally.
+Directional patterns (which must be fitted to roll in a given direction) boast improved all-around performance, water displacement, and many other things, and when either are combined with a staggered setup, all means of rotation are lost.

 The Small Print

-In retrospect, it was optimistic to assume that because the tire design prevented me from rotating them, I would be exempt from the clause requiring it in the warranty.
-The same is true of Michelin and Continental, whereas Bridgestone will give their front tires a full warranty and 50% on the rear, for a staggered setup.
-When you do a bit of research on the subject, the results tend to suggest that they lead to increased rear tire wear, but in the absence of any scientific data, I would suggest that it has as much to do with the driving style of performance car owners coupled with their inability to rotate the tires front to back (as recommended by all manufacturers) that leads to ‘increased’ wear.
+In retrospect, it was optimistic to assume that; because Hankook's tire design prevented me from rotating the tires, I would be exempt from the clause requiring it in the warranty.
+The same is true of Michelin and Continental, whereas Bridgestone will give their front tires a full warranty and 50% on the rears for a staggered setup.
+After carrying out a little online research, findings suggest staggering leads to increased rear tire wear, but in the absence of any scientific data, I would argue that it has as much to do with the driving style of performance car owners coupled with their inability to rotate the tires (as recommended by all manufacturers) that leads to increased wear.

-How much the additional one inch of rubber in my staggered setup improves performance is impossible to define since as far as I can tell, there hasn’t been any definitive testing made public.
+How much the additional one inch of rubber in my staggered setup improves performance is impossible to define since, as far as I can tell, there hasn’t been any definitive testing made public.
 I do love how it looks.
-As for the wear, we shall see.
-Tire guy has thrown a set of Continental ExtremeContact DWS06’s on my Jag.
-They are a step away from the semi-slick PZero’s or the Ventus V12’s, but I might be heading to colder climbs this winter.
-The DWS06 is a unidirectional, asymmetric tire, so I will be able to rotate them laterally.
+As for their durability, we shall see.
+Tire Guy has thrown a set of Continental ExtremeContact DWS06s on my Jag.
+They are a step away from the marginally siped PZeros or the Ventus V12s, but I might be heading to colder climbs this winter.
+The DWS06 is a non-directional, asymmetric tire, and I can only rotate them laterally.
 They come with a 50,000-mile warranty - which equates to 25,000 for my setup.
-At this point, I’ll be very happy if I can get anywhere near that.
-Tire guy certainly thinks I will, and he wouldn’t lie to me, I’m his best customer.
+At this point, I’ll be happy if I can get anywhere near that.
+Tire Guy certainly thinks I will, and he wouldn’t lie to me.
+I’m his best customer.